MichielfromNL/ESP8266IRFancontroller/README.md

 ## Some details about the code & project.

-### photo resistor
+### Photo resistor
 On the PCB you probably notice a photoresistor that was not in the schenatics.
 The photoresistor is serially wired to a 10K resistor (betwen gnd and vcc) and connected to A0.
 This is because I wanted to  find out if I can detect if the light is (already) on or off, but that does not work.
 The daylight interferes way to much.

 ### IR commands
 It took some time to figure out the IR command codes.
 The FAN unit appears to be from Westinghouse, but there are quite a few variants.
-The basic protocol is "Symphony" ,  but the sequences are a bit different from the usual: a standard single sequence for a command.
+The basic protocol turns out to be "Symphony", but the sequences are a bit different from usual: a standard single bit sequence for each command.

-The IR analyzer reported:
+The IR analyzer (breadboard prototype) reported:
 ```Protocol  : SYMPHONY
 Codes      :  (12 bits)
 uint16_t rawData[95] = {